This is what I use to get stuff done

 iPhone 7 (32GB, Matte Black)

 The best bang for the buck.
-The size is just perfect as well as the button feedback and being able to unlock it with Touch ID.
-The screen and performance have no equal.
-The camera quality is incredible.
+The size is just perfect, as well as the button feedback, and being able to unlock it with Touch ID.
+The screen and performance have no equal, and the camera quality is incredible.
 I use it without a case as one should with any piece of good design. — Amazon

-Classic ABC, plus GPS.
-I'm a Speedmaster guy, and one day I'll wear one. — Amazon
+Its battery lasts my longer runs and rides.
+I'm a Speedmaster guy and one day I'll wear one. — Amazon

 I bought it right after using one during my last holiday trip. — Amazon